 - a.
 It was determined that reasonably foreseeable development under the proposed C-3 District would not result in any new or substantially more severe biological or historical resources impacts than those already analyzed in the General Plan EIR. - b.
 A cumulative impact analysis was completed in the General Plan EIR included San Benito County, the incorporated cities within San Benito County, and the adjacent counties.
 The General Plan EIR determined that there would be cumulatively considerable impacts associated with implementation of the General Plan to agricultural resources, air quality, biological resources, cultural resources, GHG, hydrology and water quality, land use, noise, population and housing, pubic services, recreation, transportation, and utilities and services, (General Plan EIR pp. 22-8-22-16).
-As discussed in this addendum, the Livestock 101 C-3 node when considered with the Betabel, State Route 129, and Rocks Ranch, rezones to C-3 would not result in any new or substantially more severe impacts than those cumulative impacts identified in the General Plan EIR.
+As discussed in this addendum, the State Route 129, Betabel, Rocks Ranch, and Livestock 101 rezones to C-3 would not result in any new or substantially more severe impacts than those cumulative impacts identified in the General Plan EIR.
+No additional rezones under the C-3 District are anticipated.

 c.
-It was determined that reasonably foreseeable development within the Livestock 101 C-3 node would not result in any new or substantially more severe substantial adverse effects on human beings, either directly or indirectly.
+It was determined that reasonably foreseeable development within the C-3 District nodes would not result in any new or substantially more severe substantial adverse effects on human beings, either directly or indirectly.